 In announcing the competition, Doctor John Holliday,

-The six finalists will be displayed during Tiree Show Day on 20 July 2018 where there will be an opportunity to vote in person.
-It will also be possible to vote online or by post, with the result announced on 1 September.
-Following the public vote, the winning design will be submitted to The Court of the Lord Lyon in Edinburgh, for formal registration by the The Lord Lyon, as dictated by Scottish law.
-Upon completion of all these steps plans will be announced for a formal unveiling, due on September 1st.
+Following the public vote, the winning design will be submitted to The Court of the Lord Lyon in Edinburgh, for formal registration by the Lord Lyon, as dictated by Scottish law.
+Plans will then be announced for a formal unveiling, due on September 1st.
 Full details are available here.